National collection of archives Entrust us with your family archives

 The Memorial team comes to meet you to collect and preserve your family archives: documents, letters, photographs, films, objects.
 The documents are either reproduced on site and returned immediately or deposited at the Memorial, in which case a contract is established according to the rules.

-In February 2020, they went to Florida, in the United States, where 35 people, in Naples and Boca Raton, entrusted them with original letters, passports, photo albums and personal items.
+In February 2020, they went to Florida, in the United States, where 35 people in Naples and Boca Raton gave them original letters, passports, photo albums and personal belongings.

 By appointment only.